Devansh-ops-maker/DevanshSingh-langsmith-MAT496/README.md

 ---

+## Changes Implemented for Module 1 (Course 4)
+- Added a **conversation workflow** to log multiple question-answer interactions as a single track.
+- Demonstrated how each step (retrieval, LLM call, response generation) is traced under the same conversation key.
+- Showcased the **trace sequence** to monitor and debug the full conversation between the students.

+---

 ## Learnings from Module 2 (Course 1)
 - Learned that we can **create our own datasets** using the LangSmith SDK.
 - Explored how to structure **inputs and outputs** for question-answer datasets.